High Efficiency Video Coding: Provision for costless software

 As with its predecessor AVC, software distributors that implement HEVC in products must pay a price per distributed copy.
-While this licensing model is unproblematic for paid software, it is an obstacle to most free and open-source software, which is meant to be freely distributable.
+While this licensing model is manageable for paid software, it is an obstacle to most free and open-source software, which is meant to be freely distributable.
 In the opinion of MulticoreWare, the developer of x265, enabling royalty-free software encoders and decoders is in the interest of accelerating HEVC adoption.
 HEVC Advance made an exception that specifically waives the royalties on software-only implementations (both decoders and encoders) when not bundled with hardware.
 However, the exempted software is not free from the licensing obligations of other patent holders (e.g. members of the MPEG LA pool).

 While the obstacle to free software is no concern in for example TV broadcast networks, this problem, combined with the prospect of future collective lock-in to the format, makes several organizations like Mozilla (see OpenH264) and the Free Software Foundation Europe wary of royalty-bearing formats for internet use.
 Competing formats intended for internet use (VP9 and AV1) are intended to steer clear of these concerns by being royalty free (provided there are no third-party claims of patent rights).